vargovema/utility-deep-hedging/README.md

 # Utility maximisation of NN hedging strategies

+This project aims to optimize the expected utility of terminal wealth using a single-asset Black Scholes model.
+The goal is to implement and analyze a neural network-based hedging strategy that maximizes utility under different utility functions.

+## Methodology

 As a model the standard single-asset Black scholes model is used

 $$dS_t = S_t(\mu dt + \sigma dW_t)$$